iamlemec/elltwo/testing/howto.md

 #!
 How²

-elltwo $\ell^2$ is a browser based platform for decentralized and collaborative technical documents.
-It has a wiki like structure with an emphasis on typesetting and intelligent referencing.
-Axiom L2 articles are written in a simple markup language barrowing elements of [Markdown](https://en.wikipedia.org/wiki/Markdown) and [LaTeX](https://www.latex-project.org/).
+elltwo ($\ell^2$) is a browser based platform for decentralized and collaborative technical documents.
+It has a wiki like structure with an emphasis on typesetting and intelligent referencing. elltwo articles are written in a simple markup language barrowing elements of [Markdown](https://en.wikipedia.org/wiki/Markdown) and [LaTeX](https://www.latex-project.org/).

 # Structure & Editing